-With the aim of working with private industry companies, who in particular focus on hand hygiene related products in the first instance, the WHO Clean Care is Safer Care programme launched Private Organisation for Patient Safety (POPS) in May 2012.
-This took place on the occasion of the WHO SAVE LIVES: Clean Your Hands annual celebration after a number of years spent establishing this collaborative model and calling for interested parties to 'sign up'.
-POPS is managed under a password protected web based platform to allow proactive interaction with any committed private industry companies, such as manufacturers and distributors of products for hand hygiene, and holds face-to-face meetings at WHO HQ at defined times in a year.
-This all allows for a coherent and equitable means of sharing information and for progressing the altruistic aim of the collaborative.
+With the aim of engaging with private industry companies, with a focus on corporate social responsibility, the WHO Service Delivery and Safety Department launched Private Organizations for Patient Safety (POPS) in May 2012.
+This took place on the occasion of the WHO SAVE LIVES: Clean Your Hands annual day after a number of years spent establishing this collaborative model and calling for interested parties to 'sign up'; those with a focus on hand hygiene in the first instance.
+POPS is managed under a password protected web based platform to allow proactive interaction with any committed private industry companies, such as manufacturers and distributors of products for hand hygiene and injection safety, and holds face-to-face meetings at defined times in a year.
+Key is that interaction and collaborative project working is facilitated by WHO HQ or WHO Collaborating Centres.
+Regular, focused engagement allows for a coherent and equitable means of sharing information and for progressing the altruistic aim of the collaborative.

 The long term aim is to harness industry strengths to align and improve implementation of WHO recommendations in different parts of the world, including in least developed countries.
 The goal of the collaboration is to benefit patients, and not the participants in the platform.
-The expected public health benefits from working together with industry will be a reduction in health-care associated infections through improvements in hand hygiene, based on the overall aim of the WHO Clean Care is Safer Care Programme.
+The expected public health benefits from working together with industry will be a reduction in health-care associated infections/harm through improvements in practices based on WHO recommendations.

-Based on the evidence from the WHO guidelines on hand hygiene in healthcare (2009), the focus is therefore on:
+For hand hygiene, based on the evidence from the WHO guidelines on hand hygiene in healthcare (2009), the focus is on: